Where to surf in Phuket?

 Phuket surfing mostly happens along the west coast, where you can get decent wave action.
 Waves are not huge but are great for beginners, and competitions are frequent during the low season.
 You will easily find board rental shops, and surf lessons are widely available at busier beaches.

 When to surf in Phuket?

-If you visit Phuket during the calmer months of November through April, some good alternatives to surfing include flowboarding at Surf House in Kata and Patong, standup paddle-boarding (SUP), kayaking and wakeboarding.
+Suppose you visit Phuket during the calmer months of November through April.
+In that case, some good alternatives to surfing include flowboarding at Surf House in Kata and Patong, standup paddle-boarding (SUP), kayaking and wakeboarding.

 Here are the best surfing spots in Phuket, from south to north:

 Nai Harn attracts small groups of mostly local surfers, with decent waves ranging from a half-metre to 3-metre swells at each beach end.
 There’s a beach and reef break at the northern end near The Nai Harn resort, while at the opposite end near the lagoon, a permanent sandbar helps create waves for long and fast rides.

 Surf conditions at Nai Harn beach are best suited for beginner to intermediate surfers.
-You will need to bring your own boards here, as no surfboard rentals or lessons are available.
+You will need to bring your boards here, as no surfboard rentals or lessons are available.